tmwayne/ide-vim/README.md

 ```

 ## Usage
-To start a REPL, enter `:StartREPL "ipython"`.
+To start a REPL, enter `:StartREPL "<repl>"`.
+Note that `<repl>`
+can be any valid bash command that opens a REPL, including
+for example Docker interactive shells.

-To run lines in the REPL, highlight the code and enter `\r`.
+Use visual mode to highlight code you want to run and press `\r`.
-If you don't highlight the text, the paragraph will be run.
+If no code is highlighted, then the paragraph will be run.

-To quit the REPL and close its buffer, enter `\q`.
+To quit and close the REPL buffer, press `\q`.
 Note that this requires being in the editor buffer.

+Sometimes the editor buffer is accidentally closed which leaves
+the REPL buffer stranded.
+Pressing `<Ctrl-T>` will restore
+the editor buffer.

 ## Requirements
 - Vim v8.1+